Just a mom of two trying my best to keep up with all the latest trends, pitfalls, philosophies, and challenges of parenthood.

 The Problem With Kombucha Labels

-Why doesn't the label on this bottle of kombucha say anything at all about alcohol?
+Why doesn't the label on this bottle of kombucha say anything at all about its alcohol content?

-If kombucha has alcohol, why doesn't the label say exactly how much?
+If kombucha has alcohol, why doesn't the label say how much?

 So how much alcohol is in my kombucha?